 - Camp Sealth is committed to providing high-quality camp experiences to all kids, especially those who need it most due to adverse life experiences and historical exclusion.

-- Identify and eliminate barriers that prevent BIPOC children from attending camp,
+- Identifies and works to eliminate barriers that prevent BIPOC children from attending camp,

-- Incorporate BIPOC voices in directing priorities and making decisions, and
+- Incorporates BIPOC voices in directing priorities and making decisions, and

-- Be transparent about how decisions are made and money is spent.
+- Maintains transparency about how decisions are made and money is spent.

-- The EAF team will work towards long-term sustainability of the fund.
+- The EAF team works towards long-term sustainability of the fund.
 At the same time, we don’t want money to be the primary barrier that prevents BIPOC youth from attending camp, and Camp Fire can reallocate resources to ensure the continuity of this program.

 - The work of the EAF team is supplemented by ongoing efforts to educate and diversify the camp staff, leadership, and board.
 We recognize that the organization will be better prepared to meet the needs of BIPOC youth when their identities are represented in the staff, leadership, and board.

-- The camp leadership will create internal systems to ensure that BIPOC youth feel welcome, affirmed, and supported throughout their experience at camp.
+- The camp leadership work to create internal systems to ensure that BIPOC youth feel welcome, affirmed, and supported throughout their experience at camp.

 How Can I Help?